Emanuel Goldenweiser

 He played an active role in the development of the Bretton Woods Agreements and was a delegate to the Bretton Woods Conference in 1944, making an important contribution to the establishment of the International Monetary Fund and the World Bank.
 He was a member of the International Institute of Statistics and a founding member and active participant in The Round Table, a group of about thirty prominent Washington thinkers who met every three weeks for thirty years.
 He served as president of the American Statistical Association in 1943 and the American Economic Association in 1946.

 In the July 1944 issue of The Southern Banker, the editor observes that "Dr. Goldenweiser for many years has borne the title of director of research and statistics but his voice carries greater weight than the voice of an ordinary statistician.
 His views in fact constitute the backlog of the board of governors' economic policies."
 An article published in the June 1945 issue of Nation's Business stated that, "More perhaps than any other single person Dr. E.A.
 Goldenweiser influences Uncle Sam's thinking and action on economic and financial matters."

 Despite his significant influence on economic and financial issues facing the nation, Goldenweiser preferred to remain as inconspicuous as possible, a characteristic noted in a number of the tributes to his achievements in various publications at the time of his retirement.
 The Washington Post, in the January 13, 1946 issue, says that, "It is unusual, however, to have contributed so much to public policy and to the minds and works of others over so long a span and retain the anonymity Dr. Goldenweiser has enjoyed....he has succeeded, for the most part, in staying in the background—which is notable for one who has had a marked influence, who was born with wit and acquired wisdom and who is no shrinking Milquetoast."

 After his retirement from the Federal Reserve, he became a member of the Institute for Advanced Study in Princeton, New Jersey.
-He left the Institute in 1949 but continued to live in Princeton, consulting on monetary and economic policy to the Committee for Economic Development, among others, and writing, until his death on March 31, 1953.
+He left the Institute in 1949 but continued to live in Princeton, consulting on monetary and economic policy to the Committee for Economic Development, among others, and writing, until his death on March 31, 1953, at the Princeton Hospital.